Prostitution in Japan: Edo era

 In 1617, the Tokugawa Shogunate issued an order restricting prostitution to certain areas on the outskirts of cities, known as lit. 'pleasure quarter' (遊廓、遊郭, yūkaku).
 The most famous of these were Yoshiwara in Edo (present-day Tokyo), Shinmachi in Osaka, and Shimabara in Kyoto.

 Pleasure quarters were walled and guarded for taxation and access control.
-Prostitutes and courtesans were licensed as "women of pleasure" (遊女, yūjo) and ranked according to an elaborate hierarchy, with tayū and later oiran at the apex.
+Prostitutes and courtesans were licensed as "women of pleasure" (遊女, yūjo) and ranked according to an elaborate hierarchy, with (太夫, tayū) and later (花魁, oiran) at the apex.
 The women were not allowed outside of the walls except to visit dying relatives and, once a year, for hanami (viewing cherry blossoms).

 Prewar modern era

 The opening of Japan and the subsequent flood of Western influences into Japan brought about a series of changes in the Meiji period.
 Japanese novelists, notably Higuchi Ichiyō, started to draw attention to the confinement and squalid existence of the lower-class prostitutes in the red-light districts.
 In 1872, the María Luz Incident led Government of Meiji Japan to enact new legislation, emancipating burakumin outcasts, prostitutes and other forms of bonded labor in Japan.
 The emancipating law for prostitution was named (芸娼妓解放令, Geishōgi kaihō rei).
 In 1900, the Japanese Government promulgated Ordinance No. 44, (娼妓取締規則, Shōgi torishimari kisoku), restricting the labor conditions of prostitution.
 The restriction neither reduced the total number of prostitution nor granted more liberty to women.
 Instead, prostitution thrived under the Meiji government.
 The name "kingdom of whoring" (売春王国, baishun ōkoku) was to describe Japan during the Meiji Period.
 Due to the development of the modern transportation system, the demand and the supply of prostitution increased, and the female population drastically increased.
 The government, therefore, with the legislation, could legally collect taxation from prostitution.
 Rather than improving human rights or liberty, the legislation intended to facilitate government revenue.
 The prostitution industry contributed a large part of government revenue from the late Tokugawa period to the Meiji period.

 In 1908, the Ministry of Home Affairs' Ordinance No. 16 penalized unregulated prostitution.